MileHacker Logo

 Halal: Limited options, found at few restaurants for Muslim travelers.

 Kosher: Extremely difficult to find.
-Travelers should bring provisions.
+Travelers ought to bring provisions.

 Rely on widely available fruits and packaged goods.